Mayuri2306/Simple-Blog-App/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author

-Created for educational purposes to demonstrate modern web development practices.
+Created by www.virustechsolutions.com for educational purposes to demonstrate modern web development practices.